camdenreslink/code.camdenreslink.com/content/dev/the-expression-problem-in-dot-net/index.md

 }
 {{< /highlight-custom >}}

-The case-adding clause of the expression problem was satisfied, because we didn't need to modify the base class or any of the other subclasses to add a new case!
+The case-adding clause of the expression problem was satisfied, because we didn't need to modify the base class or any of the other subclasses to add a new case.
 What about adding a new operation over these cases?
 Let's add centroid (the center of the shape).
 We'll have to add it to our base class first:

 {{< highlight-custom language="csharp" header-text="Shape.cs" >}}
 public abstract class Shape